liferay/liferay-docs/deployment/articles/04-securing-liferay/15-oauth2/01-oauth2-intro.markdown

 application supports.
 Several common combinations are defined for you in the various Client Profiles above.

-After you save the form, it reappears with some additional fields:
+After you save the form, it reappears with additional fields:

 **Client ID:** The system generates this for you; it's an identifier for your application, so that @product@ knows what application is being authorized to access user data.

 **Client Secret:** Click the *pencil* icon to generate a client secret.
-The secret identifies the client is genuine during the authorization process (see figure 1 above).
+The secret identifies the client during the authorization process (see figure 1 above).
 Not all client profiles require a client secret, because some are incapable of keeping it secret!
 This is when the aforementioned PKCE code challenge and verifier is needed.

 **Icon:** Upload an icon that your application's users identify with your application.
 This is displayed on the authorization screen.